 Elaine Johannes and Erin Yelland, Family Studies and Human Services; Jerad Yelland,

-Retail Pharmacist; Chelsey Torgerson, K-State doctoral student; Dominic Vortherms,
+Retail Pharmacist; Chelsey Torgerson, K-State doctoral student; Dominick Vortherms,

 Emporia Police Department